 Capture contact details from every buyer who attends.
 A sign-in sheet at the entrance, name, phone number, and email, is the foundation of the follow-up process.
 Without it, the open house produces warm impressions that go cold within 48 hours because there's no way to re-engage them.

 At the end of the viewing, your agent should invite every interested buyer to book a private second showing.
-A buyer who views a property twice is significantly more likely to make an offer than one who saw it only at the open house.
+A buyer who views a property twice is significantly more likely to make an offer than one who saw it only at the open house, one of the surest accelerants in selling a home.

 Closing Reflection